youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/blitter.md

-data creation commands, it should be checked that they are supported first (e.g. via `SbBlitterIsPixelFormatSupportedByPixelData()`). `SbBlitterPixelDataFormat` specifies specific orderings of the color channels, and when doing so, byte- order is used, e.g. "`RGBA`" implies that a value for red is stored in the byte with the lowest memory address.
+data creation commands, it should be checked that they are supported first (e.g. via `SbBlitterIsPixelFormatSupportedByPixelData()`). `SbBlitterPixelDataFormat` specifies specific orderings of the color channels, and when doing so, byte- order is used, e.g. "RGBA" implies that a value for red is stored in the byte with the lowest memory address.
 All pixel values are assumed to be in premultiplied alpha format.